Machine learning the real discriminant locus: Numerical algebraic geometry

 \subsection{Parameter homotopies}

 For simplicity, we consider parameterized polynomial systems of the form

-such that, for a generic $p^*\in\bC^k$, $f(x;p^*) = 0$ has finitely many solutions in $\bC^n$, say $d$, all of which are nonsingular.
+such that, for a generic $p^*\in\bC^k$, the algebraic variety defined by $f(x;p^*) = 0$ consists of finitely many points in $\bC^n$, say $d$, all of which are nonsingular.
 A solution $x^*$ of $f(x;p^*)=0$ is nonsingular if $J_x f(x^*;p^*)$ is invertible where $J_x f(x;p)$ is the Jacobian matrix of $f$ with respect to $x$.
+This is the typical situation for well-constrained parameterized polynomial systems arising in science and engineering applications.
+For reducing overdetermined parameterized systems to well-constrained parameterized systems adhering to Eq.~\eqref{eq:parameterSystem}, see \cite{HauensteinRegan} and the references therein.
+One can also reduce to the nonsingular isolated case for parameterized systems which generically define a positive-dimensional algebraic variety using linear slicing and singular isolated solutions using deflation, e.g., see \cite{Isosingular,Deflation}.

-See \cite{HauensteinRegan} and the references therein for reducing overdetermined parameterized systems to well-constrained parameterized systems adhering to Eq.~\eqref{eq:parameterSystem}.
-With this setup, the real parameter space $\bR^k$ contains open subsets where the number of real solutions to $f(x;p) = 0$ is constant and the boundaries of these open subsets form the real discriminant locus.
+A key consequence of this setup is that the real parameter space $\bR^k$ contains open subsets where the number of real solutions to $f(x;p) = 0$ is constant.
+The boundaries of these open subsets form the {\em real discriminant locus}.

-\begin{example} The parameterized quadratic described by Eq.~\eqref{eq:Quadratic} generically has $d=2$ solutions in $\bC$.
-As mentioned in the Introduction, the real parameter space $\bR^3$ contains two open subsets: $D>0$ and $D<0$ where $D = b^2-4ac$ in which the number of real solutions is constant, namely $2$ and $0$.
-The real discriminant locus is the set $D=0$ in $\bR^3$. \end{example}
+\begin{example} The parameterized quadratic described by Eq.~\eqref{eq:Quadratic} generically has $d=2$ solutions in~$\bC$.
+For $D = b^2-4c$, the two open subsets defined by $D>0$ and $D<0$ in $\bR^2$ have a constant number of real solutions, namely~$2$ and $0$.
+The real discriminant locus is the algebraic variety defined by $D=0$ in $\bR^2$. \end{example}

-The classical discriminant locus consists of the parameter points in $\bC^p$ where $f(x;p)=0$ does not have $d$ solutions.
-Since $f(x;p)$ is well-constrained, the classical discriminant locus is either empty or has codimension $1$ in $\bC^p$, i.e., a hypersurface.
-This will be exploited in Section~\ref{sec:sampling} to generate sample points since the real discriminant locus is contained in the classical discriminant locus.
-The following example illustrates this relationship and shows that the real discriminant locus could be of smaller dimension in $\bR^p$.
+The complex discriminant locus consists of the parameter points in $\bC^p$ where $f(x;p)=0$ does not have $d$ nonsingular solutions.
+Since $f(x;p)$ is well-constrained, the complex discriminant locus is either empty or is a hypersurface in $\bC^p$.
+Section~\ref{sec:sampling} exploits this fact to generate sample points on the real discriminant locus, which is contained in the complex discriminant locus.
+The following illustrates this while showing that the real discriminant locus could have~smaller~dimension.